suessmann/connect-ukraine-w-roads/README.md

-# Bulding roads in the Ukraine!
+# Bulding roads in Ukraine!
 The aim of this project was to connect the most populated cities in Ukraine via roads.

 ![final result](./img/map.png)